ieeesbkastoria/Smart-Campus/README.md

 To set up the Smart Campus Temperature Monitoring System, you will need the following hardware components:

 - ESP32 microcontrollers (one for each lecture room)
-- DHT11 temperature sensors
+- BME680 sensors (for temperature, humidity, air quality, gas sensing, and barometric pressure measurements)
 - Door sensors
 - Red Node (central node for data collection)
 - Wi-Fi network for communication

 ## Usage

 Once the system is set up, the ESP32 microcontrollers will start monitoring the temperature of the lecture rooms and send the data to the central node.
-The central node will collect and report the data for analysis.
+The central node will collect and report the[...]